Pweder69/circuitpython/README.md

 ### Reflection
-Overall this asigment was usefull when continuing to implement new/old features into python.
+Overall this assignment was useful when continuing to implement new/old features into python.
 Some include the map function which was vital when creating this code.
 I learned new things such as how to read values from the ultrasonic sensor, how to use F strings and sort your code outside of the TRUE loop.
 ***

 ## CircuitPython_LCD
-In this asigment we were tasked with changing the the number printed to the LCD with a button makeing the value go up and if the switch is flipped make the value go down.
+In this assignment we were tasked with changing the the number printed to the LCD with a button making the value go up and if the switch is flipped make the value go down.

 ### code